apache/incubator-kie-kogito-runtimes/README.md

 * Menu item *Import existing projects*, navigate to the project base directory, select all the projects (= modules) it lists.

-Important note: `mvn eclipse:eclipse` does not work for our eclipse plugin because it is not compatible with tycho (and never will be).
+Important note: `mvn eclipse:eclipse` does not work for our eclipse plugins because it is not compatible with tycho (and never will be).

 Configuring Eclipse